-hurch, by Morris L. Ritchie, senior warden of St. Mark's cathedral, and other property owners on the north side of First South street between Sec-ond and Third East streets, have filed a protest with the city recorder against the cutting down of the sidewaik grade in front of their property, as proposed by the plans for grading of the side-walk made by the city engineer.
-Pro-testants allege that the enforcement of the gradient will make longer steps necessary and put them to heavier ex-pense.
-They have already put down flagstone pavements on the grade es-tablished years ago, they claim, and do not think the paving should be molested.
-The matter will be pre-sented to the city council Monday evening. side of First South street between Secevening panied by his wife he was driving down Second South street and when at the in-tersection.
-Miss Pauline Kurz, a sten-ographer for E. H. Peirce, stepped direct-ly in front of the machine.
-Smith saw a car approaching and turned the ma-chine into the car in the bope of miss-ing the young woman.
-The auto struck her, however, knocking her to the pave-ment.
-The machine struck the car and for a few moments there was consid-erable excitement.
+An automobile accident that fortunatey did not result seriously, occurred at the intersection of Main and Second south streets yesterday afternoon.
+The machine was being driven by C. O. Smith, of 20 north State street, Accompanied by his wife he was driving down Second South street and when at the in-tersection, Miss Pauline Kurz, a sten-ographer for E. H. Peirce, stepped direct-ly in front of the machine.
+Smith saw a car approaching and turned the ma-chine into the car in the hope of miss-ing the young woman.
+The auto struck her, however, knocking her to the pave-ment, The machine struck the car and for a few moments there was consid-erable excitement.
 Miss Kurz was pick-ed up and sent to her home, 25 west North Temple St. Aside from being bad-ly shaken and slightly bruised, she was not injured.
-The machine suffered but little damage.
+The machine suffered but little damage. panied by his wife he was driving down tention to on page 6